2024 High School Honor Band Festival

 Concert Band

-Step 1: Students are nominated by their director the Honor Band Festival.
-Nominations are due by January 6th and will be submitted here.
+Step 1: Students are nominated by their director the Honor Band Festival by clicking on this link here.
+Nominations are due by Friday, January 12th.
 Directors should be sure to gather their student information before starting the nomination process.
 Directors should know:

 • Student’s full name